 On September 1, 2022, the Company completed the acquisition of the DSM Protective Materials business, including the Dyneema® brand, the World's Strongest FiberTM.
-The ultra-light specialty fiber is stronger than steel and is used in demanding applications such as ballistic personal protection, marine and sustainable infrastructure, renewable energy, industrial protection and outdoor sports.
+The ultra-light specialty fiber is used in demanding applications such as ballistic personal protection, marine and sustainable infrastructure, renewable energy, industrial protection and outdoor sports.
 The acquired business is collectively referred to as APM, and the acquisition is referred to as the APM Acquisition.
-The APM Acquisition enhances Avient's material offerings of composites and engineered fibers, and results are recognized within the Specialty Engineered Materials segment.
+The APM Acquisition enhances Avient's materials offerings of composites and engineered fibers, and results are recognized within the Specialty Engineered Materials segment.